adjust/android_sdk/README.md

     	environment      sandbox
     	gps_adid         12345678-0abc-de12-3456-7890abcdef12
     	needs_attribution_data 1
-    	referrer         adjust_reftag=abc1234&tracking_id=123456789&utm_source=mdotm&utm_medium=banner&utm_campaign=campaign
+    	referrer         adjust_reftag=abc1234&tracking_id=123456789&utm_source=network&utm_medium=banner&utm_campaign=campaign
     	reftag           abc1234
     	source           reftag
     	tracking_enabled 1
 ```

-If you perform this test before launching the app, you won't see the package being send.
+If you perform this test before launching the app, you won't see the package being sent.
-Only when the app is launched, the package is send.
+The package will be sent once the app is launched.

 ### Can I trigger an event at application launch?

-Not how one would intuitively think.
+Not how you might intuitively think.
 The `onCreate` method on the global `Application` class is called not only
 at application launch, but also when a system or application event is captured by the app.

-Our sdk is prepared to be initialized at this time, but not started.
+Our SDK is prepared for initialization at this time, but not actually started.
-That will only happen when an activity is started, i.e., when a user actually launches the app.
+This will only happen when an activity is started, i.e., when a user actually launches the app.

-Understanding this, it is easy to see that triggering an event at this time will not do what you would expect.
+That's why triggering an event at this time will not do what you would expect.
-It will start the adjust sdk and send the event, even when the app was not launched by the user,
+Such calls will start the adjust SDK and send the events, even when the app was not launched by the user -
 at a time that depends on external factors of the app.

+Triggering events at application launch will thus result in inaccuracies in the number
-One common consequence is the artificall increase of installs and sessions tracked.
+of installs and sessions tracked.

 If you want to trigger an event after the install, use the [attribution changed listener](#attribution_changed_listener).

-If you want to trigger an event when the app is launched, use the `onCreate` method of the Activity that is started.
+If you want to trigger an event when the app is launched, use the `onCreate` method of the Activity which is started.

 [dashboard]:     http://adjust.com
 [releases]:      https://github.com/adjust/adjust_android_sdk/releases